Following part about Frank Sinatra’s Death is from My Father’s Daughter by Tina Sinatra.

 Tina Sinatra: “…My father lay facing us, eyes closed, hands over his chest; he lay on a lowered gurney, ready to be wheeled away.
 Barbara was seated in a chair to his left.
 We entered the cubicle without acknowledgment.
 I went directly to Dad and knelt beside him.
 “Oh, Poppa,” I said.
 At the sight of him my tears broke their dam.
 I wept freely, my forehead pressed against his upper arm.
 I looked for fear in his face, but saw none.
 His strain and torment were gone- in death he looked once more to be a figure of command.
 When i touched him, he was still warm.
 For an instant, I thought i was him move.
 I silently prayed for him.
 Oh God, take him and make him safe and warm, but keep him close to me.
 And to him: I am so sorry I was not here for you.
 I was filled with guilt and anger, but kept those feelings contained.
 I just kept saying to myself that I loved him, over and over again…”

-On 20th of May, 1998, the Frank Sinatra’s funeral took place at Church of the Good Shepherd in Beverly Hills.
+6 days after Frank Sinatra’s death, on 20th of May, 1998, the Frank Sinatra’s funeral took place at Church of the Good Shepherd in Beverly Hills.

 In The Wee Small Hours, Moonlight In Vermont, Ave Maria and Put Your Dreams Away were played at the church and during the religious service during Frank Sinatra’s funeral, along with some other songs probably.